Written by: Greg Ellifritz

 Several interesting facts jumped out at me this year.
 While I’m only barely scratching the surface of the report, here are some of my thoughts…

 – Numbers of officers killed.
 This table shows that for the last 10 years, LE deaths have hovered in a very narrow range.
 During every year in that time frame LE deaths averaged around 50 per year.
-Last year it was 72.
-It could be a statistical anomaly.
-It could also mean that people are getting ever more desperate and violent.
+In 2011 year it was 72.
+I’m happy that the total dropped back down below 50 and that the rising trend of felonious deaths didn’t continue.

 – Very few officers die from knife assaults.
 Only three officers were stabbed to death in the last 10 years of reporting.
 The statement “I’d rather be shot than stabbed” truly displays the ignorance of the speaker.